Sailing locations

 Chickie tends to get rain when others further inland get snow.
 It is easy to check, and mark hazzards, and makes an excellent racing venue.
 Access from Roberts Beach, with the fire pit and full sun, is easy and hospitable. http://maps.google.com/maps?msid=213763674592194048222.0004a9dbe4f7a996256d7&msa=0&ll=44.141694,-69.113399&spn=0.01854,0.043988&z=15

 Damariscotta Lake is our local “big ice”.
-Its combination of wide open space and intimate coves and islands make it a favorite. http://maps.google.com/maps/ms?msid=213763674592194048222.00047e4477141d6b4ab47&msa=0
+Its combination of wide open space and intimate coves and islands make it a favorite.
+Launch either at Damariscotta Lake Farm at the north end, or Vannah Rd. at the south end. http://maps.google.com/maps/ms?msid=213763674592194048222.00047e4477141d6b4ab47&msa=0

 Lake Megunticook can be more fickle, with inconsistent ice early in the season and tricky winds, but the raw beauty of the surroundings, sunny lees for lunches, and serpentine passages all create a very special sailing experience.
 Access is excellent from rt.
-105 three miles outside of Camden. http://maps.google.com/maps/ms?msid=213763674592194048222.00049d8736f168131777f&msa=0
+105 three miles outside of Camden at Bog Bridge. http://maps.google.com/maps/ms?msid=213763674592194048222.00049d8736f168131777f&msa=0

-There are a handfull of others: St. George, Alford, Pemequid, Unity, Clary, Walker, and of course the mighty Sebago, as well as numerous frog ponds too small for boats, but suitable for SkimBats and skating.
+There are a handfull of others: St. George, Pemequid, Unity, Clary, Walker, and of course the mighty Sebago, as well as numerous frog ponds too small for boats, but suitable for SkimBats and skating.

 We report it all here!